deluxebrain/dotfiles-DEPRECATED/bash/shell_dotfiles.md

 This means that the *usual approach* on OSX (i.e. within `.bash_profile` for a login interactive shell) for ssh identity management is to **take no explicit action**.

 However, to provide a unified approach that works across platforms, shell types and terminal multiplexers (`screen`, `tmux`) identity management is made explicit by directly launching `ssh-agent` and telling it about keys using  `ssh-add`.

+To allow this approach to fallback gracefully in the cases where on-demand `ssh-agents` are available, this is done as follows:

+1. Perform a command (e.g. `ssh-add -l`) that would result in the auto-launching is an `ssh-agent`.
+2. If this succeeds then an `sss-agent` is running and the `$SSH_AUTH_SOCK` environment variable is set.
+Do nothing more.
+3. If this fais, then explicit creation of an `ssh-agent` is required.
+This is done in the usual fashion, with the addition of a `trap` to kill the agent when the shell exits.

 ## Overview of `.bashrc` and `.bash_profile` structure

 > Due to the apporach of standardising on using interactive non-login shells, the `.bashrc` becomes the master dotfile